thehydroreview/hydrohistory.org/_pages/contact.md

 toc: true
 ---

-We hope this site is useful and informative.
-We've done our best to ensure the data is correct and indexed properly.
-Over time, we will make changes to any information that is found to be incorrect.

 Please include your email address if you want a response.
 If you found a problem with the data or website hosting, please include a link to the page(s) where you found the problem in the Message area.

 **NOTE:** Pressing the *Submit* button on this form will open a new browser window.
 You must also press *Submit* on that form.